As of 10 June 2020

 We are now raising fund for the Pilgrimage 2020.
 If you are able to support financially this life changing trip, please visit our How to Give page.

-The photograph is from the Pilgrimage 2012, when the veteran Ken Pett (front left) was finally released from the reccuring nighmares of the past 67 years.
-To read his stroy, written by Mike Heather, his son-in-law (front right), please click here.
+The photograph is taken during the Pilgrimage 2012, when the veteran Ken Pett (front left) was finally released from the reccuring nighmares of the past 67 years.

 To read the testimony, written by Mike Heather, his son-in-law (front right in the photograph above), please click here.